open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/research/_index.md

   </a>
 </div>

-### Why a Community Review Program?
+<h3>Why a Community Review Program?</h3>

 By establishing a clear set of standards and a transparent review process, we aim to:
-- **Increase Trust:** Provide a clear signal of quality for community-vetted projects.
+- <strong>Increase Trust:</strong> Provide a clear signal of quality for community-vetted projects.
-- **Promote Reproducibility:** Encourage best practices in documenting and sharing research.
+- <strong>Promote Reproducibility:</strong> Encourage best practices in documenting and sharing research.
-- **Accelerate Innovation:** Make it easier for researchers to build upon each other's work.
+- <strong>Accelerate Innovation:</strong> Make it easier for researchers to build upon each other's work.

 Navigate using the links in the sidebar to learn more about how to participate as a submitter or a reviewer.